rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 </Directory>
 ```

 When the server finds an `.htaccess` file, it needs to know whether directives placed in the file have authorization to modify the pre-existing configuration.
-The `AllowOverride` directive, controls that authorization in `Directory` directives.
+The `AllowOverride` directive controls the authorization in `Directory` directives.
 When set to `none`, `.htaccess` files are completely ignored.

 ##### The `mod_status`